Azure/bicep-registry-modules/avm/res/insights/data-collection-rule/README.md

 ### Example 3: _Collecting IIS logs_

-This instance deploys the module to setup collection of IIS logs.
+This instance deploys the module to setup the collection of IIS logs.

 <details>